simple-access-layer/source/dev_doc/design_doc/large_data_objects.md

 }
 ```

-The new chunked response would be:
+In addition there will be a new chunked response:

 ```http
 Status Code: 200 OK